zack-bitcoin/amoveo-docs/blog_posts/why_blockchain_land.md

 Minorities
 ==========

-With legacy land registries, your ability to get land depends on things like, whether the bank approves you for a mortgage.
+With legacy land registries, your ability to get land depends on things like whether the bank approves you for a mortgage.
 Depending on how you look or speak, a banker might deny you a loan.
-The blockchain is actually neutral.
+The blockchain is neutral.
 It doesn't matter what language you speak, or what color your skin is.
 The blockchain gives the same opportunities to everyone.